aaoyekanmi4/quiz-app/README.md

 # JavaScript Arrays Quiz
 First project for thinkful

-A quiz with five multiple choice questions on Javascript Arrays.
+A quiz with five multiple choice questions on JavaScript Arrays.